-1. Amendments to the Constitution or By-Laws must be provided to the chair of the Judiciary Committee in printed form at least three months before the Annual Convention.
-Such amendments must be considered by the Judiciary Committee for proposal at the Annual Convention.
-The chair of the Judiciary Committee shall notify the author(s) of such an amendment of the final status of the amendment no later than two months prior to the Annual Convention.
+- Amendments to the Constitution or By-Laws must be provided to the chair of the Constitution and By-laws Committee in printed form at least three months before the Annual Convention.
+Such amendments must be considered by the Constitution and By-laws Committee for proposal at the Annual Convention.
+The chair of the Constitution and By-laws Committee shall notify the author(s) of such an amendment of the final status of the amendment no later than two months prior to the Annual Convention.

-2. Any amendment submitted to the Judiciary Committee under paragraph 1 of this article that is rejected by the Judiciary Committee may be proposed to the convention by the author(s) of that amendment.
-The author(s) of such an amendment shall provide the chair of the Judiciary Committee or the Party Chair a printed copy of the proposed amendment at least one month before the Annual Convention.
+- Any amendment submitted to the Constitution and By-laws Committee under paragraph 1 of this article that is rejected by the Constitution and By-laws Committee may be proposed to the convention by the author(s) of that amendment.
+The author(s) of such an amendment shall provide the chair of the Constitution and By-laws Committee or the Party Chair a printed copy of the proposed amendment at least one month before the Annual Convention.
 No changes may be made to the proposed amendment after this deadline.

-3. The Judiciary Committee Chair will insure that printed copies of all proposed amendments are made available to all Convention attendees at the registration and sign-in desk.
+- The Constitution and By-laws Committee Chair will insure that printed copies of all proposed amendments are made available to all Convention attendees at the registration and sign-in desk.

 ARTICLE VIII – Platform